amogod/harMAN/README.md

 );
 ```

-For details see the [Gr
+For details see the [GraphiQL spec](https://github.com/graphql/graphiql/tree/master/packages/